Google Sheet Portfolio Tracker: Build Yours in 6 Steps

 IMPORTANT – Very few services can reliably pull quotes for spreadsheets since Yahoo deprecated their web API.
 You either need to use Google Sheets with the GoogleFinance function or enter the stock price manually.

-Step 1 – Stock Info List
+Step 1 – Stock Reference List

 The first step is to itemize your holdings and the details pertinent for reporting.
 You can track more information, such as the industry, international exposure, and growth vs income investment.
 It’s really up to you to track what you want.
 The information entered here can be looked up in the other tabs (note that the second row, hidden in the image, is a column number starting with 0 to facilitate lookups).